Quantizr/RandomStreamAlgorithm/README.md

 case would be an uneven amount of 0s and 1s.)

-Traditionally, Von Neumann's algorithm is used to do this, however, Von Neuman's algorthm discards and wastes a large number of values, especially for heavily biased input streams.
+Traditionally, Von Neumann's algorithm is used to do this, however, Von Neuman's algorithm discards and wastes a large number of values, especially for heavily biased input streams.

-Other algorithms, such as Peres's and Elias's extract maximum entropy (randomness) from an input, however the input for their algorithms must be a fixed number of input bits and not a streaming input.
+Other algorithms, such as Peres's and Elias's extract maximum entropy (randomness) from an input, however, the input for their algorithms must be a fixed number of input bits and not a streaming input.
 The Random-Stream algorithm allows for a streaming output, while simultaneously approaching the upper bound in extracting entropy.
 This may be useful for things such as random number generators where a streaming, unbiased output is needed.

 ## Example Usage
-The code should be relatively straight-forward.
+The code should be relatively straightforward.
 The code iterates through a string, "inputFlips" as if it were a streaming input, processing each value one-by-one.
 Because the paper uses input values of "H" and "T", representing H(eads) and T(ails), the code also does so.